untraceablez/pi_slack_status/README.md

 ### Hardware Requirements
 * A Raspberry Pi.
 (Any model that can run Python 3 should work, but as a warning, this was only tested on a Raspberry Pi 5.)
 * A hardware display.
+* SSH accesss to the Raspberry Pi.

 ### Setup

 #### OS Setup
-1. Run updates on your Pi `sudo apt-get update -y && sudo apt-get full-upgrade -y`
+1. Login to a shell and run updates on your Pi `sudo apt-get update -y && sudo apt-get full-upgrade -y`
 2. Install any necessary drivers for your display.
    1. If you're using the same display I used, use the `LCD35-show` driver from [this repository](https://github.com/goodtft/LCD-show).
    2. Make sure to enable I2C or SPI via `sudo raspi-config` > Interface Options if needed.
 Refer to your hardware documentation to find out.